ocurrent/opam-dune-lint/README.md

-# dune-opam-lint
+# opam-dune-lint

-`dune-opam-lint` checks that all ocamlfind libraries listed as dune dependencies have corresponding opam dependencies listed in the opam files.
+`opam-dune-lint` checks that all ocamlfind libraries listed as dune dependencies have corresponding opam dependencies listed in the opam files.
 If not, it offers to add them (either to your opam files, or to your `dune-project` if you're generating your opam files from that).